Back to Blog

 Frequently Asked Questions

 How long is the concert?
-A typical Mogwai concert, including any support act and short intermissions between sets, usually lasts between 2.5 to 3 hours.
-Mogwai's main set is generally around 1 hour 45 minutes to 2 hours.
+The full concert, including any potential support act and Mogwai’s main set, typically lasts between 2.5 to 3 hours.
+Mogwai’s own performance usually runs for around 1.5 to 2 hours, often without an intermission.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use, but larger professional camera equipment (DSLRs with large lenses) is usually prohibited.
-Flash photography is almost always forbidden to avoid distracting the performers and fellow audience members.
-Policies can vary, so it's wise to check the venue's website closer to the date.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use, but flash photography is strictly prohibited.
+Large professional camera equipment, selfie sticks, and GoPros are usually not allowed.
+Policies can vary, so check the venue's specific guidelines.

 Top Tips for Mogwai at Glasgow Royal Concert Hall